polyaxon/polyaxon/templates/quick_start.md

     This configuration specifies:

    * The Polyaxon specification `version` we are using.
    * The `project` namespace we want to run the experiment inside.
-       * The `run` section to build and execute our code, in this case we want to run our code with this tensorflow specific docker image.
+   * The `run` section to build and execute our code, in this case we want to run our code with the specified tensorflow docker image.
-         We are also install the polyaxon helper library to send metrics at the end of the experiment.
+     We are also installing the [polyaxon helper](/reference_polyaxon_helper) library to send metrics at the end of the experiment.

-5. Now let's upload our code to create a commit on Polyaxon
+6. Now let's upload our code to create a commit on Polyaxon

     ```bash
     $ polyaxon upload
     ```

-6. Then start the experiment
+7. Then start the experiment

     ```bash
     $ polyaxon run